wmboon/TPySA/installation/README.md

 ### Flags for finding Dune

-If you install Dune from source (https://www.dune-project.org/installation/installation-buildsrc/), we need to tell OPM where to find dune-common by setting the flag
+If you install Dune from source, we need to tell OPM where to find dune-common by setting the flag

     "dune-common_DIR": "/{prefix}/dune/dune-common/build-cmake",